Senior Procurement Engineer

 Familiar with data visualization tools like charts and graphs

-Q12.
-Transformer make of 400 kV 315 MVA of previous executed project ?
+Q. What was the transformer make of the 400 kV 315 MVA in your previous executed project?

 The transformer make of the previous executed project was Siemens.